 Let’s take a look at the ideal Iceland packing list for any time of year!

 Let’s start with the first item on your Iceland packing list: your bags.
-For a trip around Iceland, you’re going to need a suitcase, a daypack, and definitely consider some packing cubes for easy organising.
+For a trip around Iceland, you’re going to need a suitcase, and a daypack, and definitely consider some packing cubes for easy organizing.

-I personally love this Kenneth Cole suitcase, and not just because of the girly colour (it comes in other colours, too).
-It’s durable, sturdy and lightweight – perfect for a road trip across Iceland.
+I personally love this Kenneth Cole suitcase, and not just because of the girly color (it comes in other colors, too).
+It’s durable, sturdy, and lightweight – perfect for a road trip across Iceland.